frederic3476/animation/README.md

-# A (very) simple starting point to use ES6 & beyond features in the browser today with Webpack and Babel.
+# A Starting point to use ES6 & beyond features in the browser today with Webpack and Babel.

 Out of the box includes features up to stage 0, tweak to your needs.